flecoqui/TestFunctionRestAPI/README.md

         kubectl port-forward  prometheus-server-7f56b89f78-pjdhc -n ingress-nginx 9090:9090

-In another command shell run the following command to display the value of the counter which will trigger the autoscale mecanism:
+In another command shell run the following command to display the value of the counter which will trigger the autoscale mechanism:

         curl -g http://localhost:9090/api/v1/query?query=sum(rate(<functionName>_http_request[1m]))